Zev-se/Formbot-voron-2.4-build-guide/guide.md

 * Double-sided magnetic flexible PEI print sheet (textured on one side, smooth on the other)

 Differences from mainline Voron 2.4:
-* Bakelite spacers under the bed instead of M4 thumb nuts
+* Bakelite bed spacers instead of M4 thumb nuts.
 * CAN toolhead board
 * Umbilical toolhead wiring instead of cable chains